kontent-ai/boilerplate-net/README.md

 ### How to handle 301 Permanent redirect

-The Boilerplate is configured to load all URL Rewriting rules from [IISUrlRewrite.xml](/src/CloudBoilerplateNet/IISUrlRewrite.xml) file.
+The Boilerplate is configured to load all [URL Rewriting](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/url-rewriting) rules from [IISUrlRewrite.xml](/src/CloudBoilerplateNet/IISUrlRewrite.xml) file.
 Add or modify existing rules to match your expected behavior.

-See [URL Rewriting](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/url-rewriting) for more information.

-TODO: .NET Core currently [doesn't support Rewrite Maps](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/url-rewriting#unsupported-features).
-Waiting for response https://github.com/aspnet/BasicMiddleware/pull/168#issuecomment-286315197
+:warning: ASP.NET Core 1.1 currently [doesn't support Rewrite Maps](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/url-rewriting#unsupported-features), but there is a simple workaround for `/oldUrl -> /newUrl` mapping (see [IISUrlRewrite.xml](/src/CloudBoilerplateNet/IISUrlRewrite.xml) for example).

 ## Feedback & Contributing
 Any feedback is much appreciated.
 Check out the [contributing](https://github.com/Kentico/Home/blob/master/CONTRIBUTING.md) to see the best places to file issues, start discussions and begin contributing.